-You can find more information on creating a virtual host in Creating new virtual hosts.
+For more information on creating a virtual host, see Creating new virtual hosts.

 - 1. Click Applications and then go to Applications > Virtual Hosts. - 2.
 Click + Add Virtual Host. - 3.
 In the Host filed, enter a name for the virtual host.